 Cuba is a country of friendly people and fantastic beaches.
 Not to forget that this country also has low prices on cocktails.

-I have listed Cuba on the second-last of the cheapest destinations to travel, and you may think it is a hell of an expensive country.
+I have listed Cuba as the second-last of the cheapest destinations to travel to, and you may think it is a hell of an expensive country.
 Trust me, it isn’t.
 It all depends on how much thrifty can you be.
 You can easily get through the day in Cuba at $38.

 One important thing to note is that Cuba has two currencies: COC (used by the tourists) and CUP (peso, used by everyone else).
 You do not want to overpay in CUC for something which is labeled in CUP.